mifi/lossless-cut/README.md

 ## Development building / running

 This app is built using Electron.
-Make sure you have at least node v4 with npm 3.
+Make sure you have at least node v6 and yarn installed.
 The app uses ffmpeg from PATH when developing.
 ```
 git clone https://github.com/mifi/lossless-cut.git
 cd lossless-cut
-npm install
+yarn
 ```

 ### Running